-When you are visiting Japan for the first time, you may have some places in your mind that you want to visit; Tokyo as the huge, modern city, Kyoto to see the many shrines and temples, and maybe Nara to meet the friendly, free-roaming deer.
+When you are visiting Japan for the first time, you may have some places in mind that you want to visit; Tokyo as the huge, modern city, Kyoto to see the many shrines and temples, and maybe Nara to meet the friendly, free-roaming deer.
 Or perhaps you have some other great places in mind where you can enjoy the diverse culture and nature of Japan.
-But what is the best number of days to spend in Japan when you visit for the first time?
-It really all depends on your preferences, including where in Japan you want to go and what kind of experiences you want to try and let’s not forget your budget!
-In this article, we introduce pros and cons of four itineraries with different length ranging from a few days up to one month so you can decide how long you should stay for your first time in Japan!
+But what is the perfect amount of days to spend in Japan when you visit for the first time?
+Well, it really depends on your preferences, including where in Japan you want to go and what kind of experiences you want to try, and let’s not forget your budget!
+In this article, we will introduce the pros and cons of four itineraries with different lengths ranging from a few days up to one month so you can decide how long you should stay for your first time in Japan!

-If you plan a short trip to Japan of less than a week, it is a good idea to pick up one destination and spend your time exploring within that area.
-You should avoid traveling around several cities as it takes considerable time and you might end in spending most of your time on transportations.
-However, in some cases, you can travel across prefectural border to visit highlights in the surrounding areas depending on what area in Japan to go.
+If you plan a short trip to Japan for less than a week, it is a good idea to pick one destination and spend your time exploring that area.
+You should avoid traveling around several cities as it takes considerable time and you might end up spending most of your time on transportation.
+However, in some cases, you can travel across a prefectural border to visit highlights in the surrounding areas depending on what area in Japan you are in.

-There are some pros for a short trip.
-First of all, it saves you money that you can spend on admissions or exciting experiences instead of accommodation.
-In addition, you have time to get used to the different culture and discover the place on your own pace.
-The longer you stay in Japan, the more energy you need to spend.
+There are some pros to a short trip.
+First of all, it saves you money that you can spend on other things like museums or exciting experiences instead of accommodation.
+In addition, you will have time to get used to the culture and discover the place at your own pace.
+The longer you stay in Japan, the more energy you will need.
 A short trip enables you to stay healthy and energetic the whole trip without having to worry about all the complications of a longer stay.

 - Save money that you can use on other experiences

-- Only visit limited areas with a limited time
+- Only visit a limited amount of areas with a limited time

 Itinerary for a few days in Japan

-When you only have a few days to spend in Japan, we recommend you visit Tokyo.
-Especially if it is your first time to visit Japan.
-In the capital city, you can have tons of different experiences and gain some understanding of the Japanese culture.
+When you only have a few days to spend in Japan, we recommend you visit Tokyo, Especially if it is your first time visiting Japan.
+In the capital city, you can have tons of different experiences and gain an understanding of Japanese culture.

 Tokyo – Shibuya, Shinjuku, Nihonbashi, and more

 Explore the highlights in Tokyo in different wards.
-It boasts a number of tourist attractions such as Shibuya Crossing, Asakusa Sensoji Shrine, Ghibli Museum and many other places that are listed as the most popular tourist spots in Japan.
-The public transportation system in Tokyo is very punctual and takes you to anywhere for an affordable fare.
-The city has easy access to and from both Narita and Haneda airport, and you can easily find everything such as restaurants, gift shops, historical sites, and accommodation.
-Lastly, Tokyo also offers easy access to Mount Fuji, something you do not miss when visiting Japan!
+It boasts a number of tourist attractions such as Shibuya Crossing, Asakusa Sensoji Shrine, Ghibli Museum, and many other places that are listed as the most popular tourist spots in Japan.
+The public transportation system in Tokyo is very punctual and takes you anywhere for an affordable fare.
+The city has easy access to and from both Narita and Haneda airports, and you can easily find everything such as restaurants, gift shops, historical sites, and accommodations.
+Lastly, Tokyo also offers easy access to Mount Fuji, something you do not want to miss when visiting Japan!
 Tokyo is the perfect destination for your first visit to Japan!

 One week in Japan

-On a one-week-trip, you can visit two of the major cities or one city and the surrounding area.
-You can spend the first couple of days to walk around the first destination while you get used to the culture and figure out how to get around, where to go etc. Also, if you travel from far away and there is a time difference, you can have some days to get used to the different time zones and get over the jet lag.
-After a few days you can gradually expand the area and enjoy the tourist attractions in the surrounding areas or transfer to another city by Shinkansen!
-This will offers you memorable experiences and you can get a better impression of the country.
-It will also help you getting used to the new environment and enjoy your trip with a relaxed feeling.
+On a one-week trip to Japan, you can visit two major cities or one city and the surrounding area.
+You can spend the first couple of days walking around the first destination while you get used to the culture and figure out how to get around, where to go etc. Also, if you travel from far away and there is a time difference, you will have some time to get used to the different time zones and get over the jet lag.
+After a few days, you can gradually expand the area you are exploring and enjoy the tourist attractions in the surrounding areas or travel to another city by Shinkansen!
+This will offer you memorable experiences and you can get a better idea of the country as a whole.
+It will also help you get used to the new environment and enjoy your trip with a more relaxed feel.

 When you spend one week in Japan and travel to two or more big cities, we recommend getting the JR Rail Pass.
-With this pass you can save to money on the public transportation.
+With this pass, you can save money on public transportation.

-Even though a week trip could be satisfying for some people, it doesn’t always allow you to enjoy the entire country and everything it has to offer.
+Even though a one-week trip might be the best option for some people, it doesn’t always allow you to enjoy the entire country and everything it has to offer.
 You will still need to decide your destination and plan your trip.
 It is possible to visit main destinations such as Tokyo and Osaka within a week, but it might make you feel a little rushed.
-If you prefer a slow, more relaxed trip to explore the places and hidden tourist spots, adding another week might be better for you.
+If you prefer a slower, more relaxed trip that will allow you to explore more places and hidden tourist spots, adding another week might be the best option for you.

 - Able to explore the highlights of Japan

-- You can save money with the JR Rail Pass
+- You can save money with the JR Pass

 - Requires planning because of the time limit